"Abide in me and I in you...

-- Rachel Jones at The Good Book Co. has produced 3 excellent and really helpful books: "5 things to pray for people you love", "5 things to pray for your world" and "5 things to pray for your church", "5 things to pray for your heart" and "5 things to pray for your city".
+- Rachel Jones at The Good Book Co. has produced some excellent and really helpful books: "5 things to pray for people you love", "5 things to pray for your world" and "5 things to pray for your church", "5 things to pray for your heart" and "5 things to pray for your city".
 These are available in print, as ebooks and as a Prayermate feed.

 - Andrew Case has produced a very useful couple of volumes (also available through Prayermate) with passages of scripture turned into prayer.
 This is a great way to learn to 'pray in' the Bible.
 Water of the Word is prayers for a husband for his wife and Prayers of an Excellent Wife, the other way around.
 But actually they can be turned to pray for anyone we know, even ourselves.

 - The Valley of Vision is a superb and rich collection of puritan prayers which is available as a daily online devotional too.